aisudoapp/ai-model-providers/providers/anthropic/README.md

 ## Web App CORS
 There are 2 configurations platform for Claude, web and desktop config.
-On Web configuration, your request will be routed to AiSudo server first, this is because Anthropic is not enabling CORS.
+On Web configuration, your request will be routed to AiSudo server first, this is because Anthropic API is not supporting CORS.
 Detail: [https://github.com/anthropics/anthropic-sdk-typescript/issues/219](https://github.com/anthropics/anthropic-sdk-typescript/issues/219)

 If you are using desktop app, please use desktop config, your request will be sent directly to anthropic and it will be faster.